Entel (Chile)

-Empresa Nacional de Telecomunicaciones S.A. (doing business as Entel-Chile S.A.) is the largest Chilean telecommunications company.
+The National Communications Company (ENTEL, from Empresa Nacional de Telecomunicaciones) (doing business as Entel-Chile S.A.) is the largest Chilean telecommunications company.
 The company is known for the 127 m high Torre Entel (Entel Tower) that rises above central Santiago and constitutes one of the city's landmarks.

 As of December 2013 Entel PCS had 38.8% of the Chilean mobile market.
 It was the first American operator to launch a GSM mobile network in 1997.
 In 2000, the Entel PCS network offered support for GPRS and in 2003 it added EDGE support.